 Let’s start by reviewing the Web Server info area.

-When we click on the Webserver menu link, the section below p[ens and shows the status of the webserver, as well as giving you the ability to stop, start and restart the service.
+When we click on the Webserver menu link, the section below opens and shows the status of the web server, as well as giving you the ability to stop, start and restart the service.
 Additionally, there are options to refresh the PHP-FPM cache, restart the PHP-FPM service, and provide more web server information including multiple server log view options, an Apache server status page, and server info.

 In the section below, we have the Web Server Options which are actually the preferences contained within the apache.conf file.
 Below that is the PHP Integration Mode, where you can set either PHP-FPM or mod_suphp.

-This section below shows the list of web server modules available on the server and their statuses.
+This section below shows the list of dedicated cloud server hosting modules available on the server and their statuses.

 Next, we have our PHP settings area.
 This area denotes the PHP versions available for new SiteWorx accounts.
 Disabling a PHP version only removes it from the list – it will still be installed, and any domains currently using it will continue.
 Also, the default PHP version can be set in this area.
 This version will be pre-selected when creating new SiteWorx accounts.